SummaryRead the full fact sheet

-The best way to find a naturopath is by referral from friends or you can contact the various professional associations.
+You may find a naturopath by contacting the various professional associations.
 Many of these have a directory of referred practitioners who meet the required criteria for professional practitioners.

 Assessment by a naturopath

-A well-trained naturopath will want to know about your diet, lifestyle, family background and environment, as well as the history of any illnesses or complaints.
+A well-trained naturopath will ask you about your diet, lifestyle, family background and environment, as well as the history of any illnesses or complaints.
 After taking a detailed health history, the naturopath may use other techniques, such as:

 - blood analysis

 A naturopath employs a range of non-invasive techniques and these include (but are not limited to):

 - nutrition and dietary advice.
 A poor diet stops the body from functioning well and a build-up of toxins can lead to a range of illnesses.
 Whole, fresh and unprocessed foods are recommended

 - herbal medicine – herbs can support the body

 - homeopathy – homeopathic treatments are used to stimulate the body

 - hydrotherapy (water therapy).
 For instance, the use of hot and cold compresses might be used for certain conditions to influence the flow of blood and body heat